georgizk/ims-release/docs/apispec.md

-releaseId | integer | The unique id of the release identifier | string | The new unique identifier for the release version | integer | The new version number for the release status | string | The new status of the release
+releaseId | integer | The unique id of the release identifier | string | The new unique identifier for the release version | integer | The new version number for the release status | string | The new status of the release, one of "draft" or "released"

 #### Response